xuyou1999/automatic_directbook_h2s/README.md

 # Holland2Stay Direct Booking Detector

+## **Important Notice: Project Status**

+**This repository is currently not maintained or functional.** However, I would like to take a moment to explain the background, vision, and reasoning behind this project.

+### **Background and Vision**
+The initial goal of this project was to promote equal access to housing resources in the Netherlands, particularly in response to the challenging rental market.
+I observed that on Mandarin-speaking platforms like RedNote (小红书), some individuals were using bots to secure housing and charging exorbitant commissions for their services.
+This practice creates an unfair disadvantage for those without coding experience or the financial means to pay for such assistance—**a practice that also violates the terms of service of most housing platforms.**

+To address this imbalance, I decided to develop and open-source similar tools, as the underlying technology is publicly available.
+My aim was to level the playing field and empower individuals to compete fairly in the housing market.

+### **The Current Landscape**
+I am encouraged to see that many others who share the same values and vision have begun open-sourcing similar projects on social media and open-source platforms.
+This collective effort has helped counteract unfair practices by fostering competition and transparency.

+Additionally, housing platforms like Holland2Stay have implemented more advanced measures to prevent the use of automated bots, making the rental market fairer for all seekers.
+As a result, I believe this project no longer needs active support or maintenance.
+Continuing to do so would also impose increasing deployment complexity and workload, which is no longer justified.

+### **Future of This Project**
+While this project is no longer actively maintained, it will remain **open-source and freely available** for anyone to use, modify, or build upon.
+I encourage others to continue developing solutions that promote fairness and combat exploitative practices (such as those by "黄牛" or scalpers).

+### **Final Note**
+I wish you the best of luck in your housing search!
+If you have any questions or ideas, feel free to reach out or contribute to the project.

 ## Overview
 This application continually checks for available "direct booking" properties on the Holland2Stay website, based on your personal preferences.
 If a property matching your criteria becomes available, the program instantly notifies you via Telegram.